Pangong Tso Panorama

 It features a 32-meter statue of Maitreya Buddha.

-After our tour of the monastery, our guide took us across a small rivulet to see a herd of Bactrian camels.
+After we toured the monastery, our guide took us across a small rivulet to see a herd of Bactrian camels.
 Since I do not believe in riding or any form of exploitation of animals, I sat out the camel ride with my child.

-After our visit to the camel camp, we returned to our camp in Hunder for dinner and rested till the next morning until our journey back to the hotel in Leh.
+After we visited the camel camp, we returned to our camp in Hunder for dinner and rested until our journey back to the hotel in Leh.
 I skipped the shopping tour in Leh, although my child accompanied the Gujarati family on their excursion.

-We were to go on a day excursion to the Pangong Tso (Lake) the next day.
-The distance from Pangong Lake to Leh is a round trip of 280 kilometres.
+We were to go on an excursion to the Pangong Tso (Lake) the next day.
+The distance from Pangong Lake to Leh is a round trip of 280 kilometers.
 It’s a 5-hour drive from Leh, most of it on rough and winding mountain roads.
 It exhausted me just to think about it.

-In this, I found that MakeMyTrip did not disappoint.
+In this, they did not disappoint.
 They were very flexible with our itinerary and arranged for our Pangong Lake stay in a tented camp overnight.
 It cost extra, of course, but it was well worth it.

 Excursion to Pangong Lake